Billy Bishop Toronto City Airport: 1990s–2010s

 In June 2016, a three-year project to update the runways at the airport began and was completed in October 2018.
 The project repaved runways 06/24 and 08/26 and upgraded the electrical and lighting systems.
-The airport has now decommissioned runway 15/33, due to its lack of use and operational restrictions.
-It will be converted into a taxiway.
+The airport decommissioned runway 15/33, due to its lack of use and operational restrictions, and converted it into a taxiway.
 In October 2016, PortsToronto approved a 27000 ft2 expansion of the terminal, including a new gate, and room for US Customs preclearance if it is approved in the future.

 Cancelled expansion plans

-In April 2013, Porter announced a conditional purchase of 12 Airbus A220-100 passenger jets, with an option to purchase 18 more.
+In April 2013, Porter announced a conditional purchase of 12 Bombardier CS100 passenger jets, with an option to purchase 18 more.
 Porter president Robert Deluce announced that the airline would seek an extension of the main runway by 336 m, 168 m at either end, to accommodate the longer landing and takeoff requirements of the aircraft.
 The airline would also seek an exemption for the CS100 aircraft from the jet ban at the airport imposed in the 1983 Tripartite Agreement of the airport.
 The changes would require the agreement of the Government of Canada, the Toronto Port Authority and the City of Toronto.
 The TPA announced that it would await the direction of Toronto City Council on the potential expansion.
 A new community group "NoJetsTO" was formed to collect opposition to the plan to allow jets at the airport.
 The City of Toronto started consultations in September 2013, both online and at "town hall" sessions, to produce a report from staff for presentation to Council.
 As consultations began, Porter increased its request to 200 m extensions at each end of the runway.
 The Toronto Port Authority notified the City of Toronto that it was seeking an extension to the tripartite agreement beyond 2033 as a condition of the runway extension plan.

-The staff report was released to the public on November 28, 2013 and staff recommended putting off consideration of the plan until 2015, due to incomplete information and the various unresolved issues, including the CS100 noise information, Transport Canada regulations, and Toronto Port Authority requirements.
+The staff report was released to the public on November 28, 2013, and staff recommended putting off consideration of the plan until 2015, due to incomplete information and the various unresolved issues, including the CS100 noise information, Transport Canada regulations, and Toronto Port Authority requirements.
 The report also noted that the airport does not have a "Master Plan" unlike other airports, and staff suggested is essential for consideration to extend the tripartite agreement.
 The plan is to be discussed by the City Council executive committee and full Council in December 2013.
 The board of Waterfront Toronto endorsed the report, stating "serious transportation, road congestion, and community impact issues created by the airport's current operations" be addressed before any new plans are considered.
 Executive committee of Council agreed to defer its consideration of the proposal until January 2014.